TrystonPerry/bubble.js/README.md

 `.bubble-tooltip` is for a piece of text that is shown below the bubble (Optional)

-**Recommended tip: dont put .bubbles div inside another div unless you are okay with changig X_OFFSET**
+**Recommended tip: Don't put .bubbles div inside another div unless you are okay with changing X_OFFSET**

 ## CSS Setup